Charley Hull: 2017

 Hull suffered a recurrence of a wrist injury in March and she was unable to record a top-10 finish in a major during 2017.
-She finished T14th at the ANA Inspiration, missed the cut at the Women's PGA Championship, T21st at the U.S. Women's Open, T16th at the Women's British Open, and finished T32nd at the Evian Championship.
-In the 2017 Solheim Cup, Europe were defeated 11.516.5 by the United States at the Des Moines Golf and Country Club, Iowa.
-Hull finished the event with a 111 record, with her win coming against Brittany Lang (1 up) in the singles on the final day.
-Hull achieved her best finish of the year on the LPGA Tour at the KEB Hana Bank Championship in October, when she finished T6th.
+She finished tied-14th at the ANA Inspiration, missed the cut at the Women's PGA Championship, tied-21st at the U.S. Women's Open, tied-16th at the Women's British Open, and finished tied-32nd at the Evian Championship.
+In the 2017 Solheim Cup, Europe were defeated 11.5–16.5 by the United States at the Des Moines Golf and Country Club, Iowa.
+Hull finished the event with a 1–1–1 record, with her win coming against Brittany Lang (1 up) in the singles on the final day.
+Hull achieved her best finish of the year on the LPGA Tour at the KEB Hana Bank Championship in October, when she finished tied-6th.
 At the Dubai Ladies Classic in December, she recorded her best LET finish of the year with a fifth place, three strokes behind Angel Yin.
 Hull ended her year at 28 in the world rankings.

 2018

-At the 2018 ANA Inspiration, Hull finished T6th at thirteen-under-par, two shots behind winner Pernilla Lindberg.
-She finished T10th in the U.S. Women's Open at Shoal Creek, and then secured her third top-10 major finish of 2018 at the Women's PGA Championship, where she finished T6th, four strokes behind Park Sung-hyun at Kemper Lakes.
+At the 2018 ANA Inspiration, Hull finished tied-6th at 13-under-par, two shots behind winner Pernilla Lindberg.
+She finished tied-10th in the U.S. Women's Open at Shoal Creek, and then secured her third top-10 major finish of 2018 at the Women's PGA Championship, where she finished tied-6th, four strokes behind Park Sung-hyun at Kemper Lakes.
 At the International Crown, Hull helped England finish in a tie for second behind South Korea.
 Her best placed finish of 2018 in a LPGA Tour event came at the KEB Hana Bank Championship in October, where she finished runner-up, three strokes behind Chun In-gee.
 During the year, Hull made the cut at 22 of the 24 LPGA events that she played, and she ended the year at 24 in the world rankings.

 2019

 On 12 January 2019, Hull won the Fatima Bint Mubarak Ladies Open at the Saadiyat Beach Golf Club in Abu Dhabi.
 She finished one stroke ahead of second-placed Marianne Skarpnord to win the LET event.
-In the 2019 Solheim Cup at Gleneagles Hotel, Scotland, Hull finished unbeaten in all four of her matches to help Europe to a 14.513.5 win over the United States.
-Hull won two matches in the foursomes partnering Azahara Muñoz, and tied her singles match on the final day with Megan Khang, to finish with a 202 record.
+In the 2019 Solheim Cup at Gleneagles Hotel, Scotland, Hull finished unbeaten in all four of her matches to help Europe to a 14.5–13.5 win over the United States.
+Hull won two matches in the foursomes partnering Azahara Muñoz, and tied her singles match on the final day with Megan Khang, to finish with a 2–0–2 record.
 On the LPGA Tour, Hull finished a season-best second at the CME Group Tour Championship in November, behind winner Sei Young Kim.
 Hull finished 2019 at 26 in the world rankings.